Robotics

 axes

 An imaginary line or circle that is used to define the position of an object in space.
-The linear axes are, by convention, x, y, and z, and the circular, or rotational, axes are often designated by other letters of the alphabet, for example a, b, and c.
+The linear axes are the X, Y, and Z axes of the Cartesian coordinate system.

-A positioning system where the origin is set at the base of a robot.
-The base coordinate system is particularly useful for precisely adjusting the position of a floor-mounted unit since the base position is physically fixed.
+A coordinate system in which the origin is set at the base of a robot.
+The base frame is useful for precisely adjusting the position of a floor-mounted unit since the base position is physically fixed.

 C programming language

-A standardized, static, general-purpose programming language that is used to program robots.
-C programming language used with robots is called ROBOTC.
+A standardized, static, general-purpose programming language.
+C programming language can be used to program robots.

 Cartesian coordinate system

-A positioning method that uses three linear axes perpendicular to each other to describe the location of an object in three-dimensional space.
-The three linear axes in the Cartesian coordinate system are the x axis, y axis, and z axis.
+A positioning system that uses three linear axes orthogonal to each other to locate positions in three-dimensional space.
+The three linear axes in the Cartesian coordinate system are the X axis, Y axis, and Z axis.

 computer-aided design